1756 - Siege of Fort St. Philip

 On May 19, Byng's fleet came in sight of Fort St. Philip.
 Immediately, de la Galissonière took the sea and advanced to meet Byng.
 Both fleets tried to take the advantage of the wind.

 On May 20, the French won the naval battle of Minorca.
 Byng, abandoning all hope of relieving Fort St. Philip, retired to Gibraltar.
-The besieged, though greatly disappointed by this withdrawal, still defended themselves stoutly and with fine spirit.
+The besieged, though greatly disappointed by this withdrawal, still held out.
 The fortress was well stored and the batteries were well and effectively served.
 Richelieu ordered new batteries to be built.

 The siege continues